hphelion/documentation/devplatform/preview/windows_overview.md

 # HP Helion 1.2 Development Platform: Windows Overview

+<span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Deveoper Preview</span>

 Helion Development Platform (HDP) version 1.2 includes a full end-to-end solution for creating and deploying .NET Framework applications.
 Windows developers can now leverage their knowledge and use the tools they are accustomed to in order to leverage the power of HDP.
 HTTP-based .NET applications that follow the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html">Cloud Foundry application model</a> are a great fit for this feature support.

 This document contains the following sections: